rafaelgreca/ser-wavelet/README.md

-# Speech Emotion Recognition using Deep Learning and Wavelet Transform
+# Speech Emotion Recognition using Deep Learning and Discrete Wavelet Transform

-Repository dedicated to the developed solution for the end-of-course work of University of São Paulo's [Master in Business Administration (MBA) in Artificial Intelligence and Big Data](https://mba.iabigdata.icmc.usp.br/) program.
-The solution main focus is to tackle the Speech Emotion Recognition task and is composed by a Convolutional Neural Network based on [PANNs](https://github.com/qiuqiangkong/audioset_tagging_cnn) trained using Mel Spectrogram and Discrete Wavelet Transform.
+Repository dedicated to the developed solution for the end-of-course work of the University of São Paulo's [Master in Business Administration (MBA) in Artificial Intelligence and Big Data](https://mba.iabigdata.icmc.usp.br/) program.
+The solution's main focus is to tackle the Speech Emotion Recognition task and is composed of a Convolutional Neural Network based on [PANNs](https://github.com/qiuqiangkong/audioset_tagging_cnn) trained using Mel Spectrogram and Discrete Wavelet Transform.

-How to cite:
+How to cite the paper (soon):

 ...